ryouze/ryouze.github.io/content/posts/vroom.md

 I wrote platform-specific code that uses the native APIs to find the right directories:

 - Windows: Uses `SHGetFolderPath` to get the Local AppData folder.
-- macOS: Uses Foundation framework's `NSSearchPathForDirectoriesInDomains` to get the Application Support directory.
+- macOS: Uses the Foundation framework's `NSSearchPathForDirectoriesInDomains` to get the Application Support directory.
 - Linux: Follows the XDG Base Directory Specification by checking `XDG_DATA_HOME` first, falling back to `~/.local/share` if not set.

 This makes sure config files end up in the right places:

 - macOS: `~/Library/Application Support/vroom/config.toml`
 - Linux: `$XDG_DATA_HOME/vroom/config.toml` (or `~/.local/share/vroom/config.toml`)
 - Windows: `%LOCALAPPDATA%/vroom/config.toml`

 ### ImGui User Interface

-The entire interface is built using Dear ImGui with [ImGui-SFML bindings](https://github.com/SFML/imgui-sfml), which makes it easy to integrate immediate-mode GUI with SFML's rendering.
-I used the [Moonlight theme](https://github.com/Madam-Herta/Moonlight) to make it look a little less like a development tool and more like a game UI.
+The UI uses Dear ImGui with the [Moonlight theme](https://github.com/Madam-Herta/Moonlight).
+It looks more like a game UI than a debug panel.

+To integrate ImGui with SFML, I used the [ImGui‑SFML](https://github.com/SFML/imgui-sfml), creating a RAII `ImGuiContext` class that initializes the binding on construction and cleans up on scope exit.
+It's completely seamless.

 #### Widgets

 I built several ImGui widgets to show real-time game information:

-- FPS Counter: Shows current frame rate, frame time in milliseconds, and V-sync status.
-The colors change automatically - green for good performance (60+ FPS), yellow for moderate (30-60 FPS), and red for poor performance (below 30 FPS).
+* **FPS Counter:** Shows current frame rate.
-- Minimap: One of the more complex widgets - it renders the entire game scene to an SFML render texture, then displays that texture in an ImGui window.
-Features include configurable refresh rate (defaults to 10Hz for performance), and adjustable resolution (256x256, 512x512, or 1024x1024).
+* **Minimap:** One of the more complex widgets - it renders the entire game scene to an SFML render texture, then displays that texture in an ImGui window.
+Features include configurable refresh rate and adjustable resolution (256x256, 512x512, or 1024x1024).
-- Leaderboard: Tracks lap times and positions for all cars.
-It automatically sorts by position and highlights the player's current standing, including best lap times and current lap progress.
+* **Leaderboard:** Tracks drift scores all cars.
+It automatically sorts by score.
-- Speedometer: Displays current speed in kilometers per hour (km/h).
+* **Speedometer:** Displays current speed in kilometers per hour (km/h).

 #### Settings Menu

-The settings menu uses a tabbed interface with five sections.
-Every setting change gets immediately saved to disk as a TOML file.

-- Game Tab: Controls the core racing settings.
-You can adjust track generation parameters like track width (3-20 tiles), track height (3-20 tiles), tile size (256-2048 pixels), and detour probability (0.0-1.0) for variety.
-Camera settings include zoom level (1x-15x) and which vehicle the camera follows.
-Changes trigger immediate track regeneration.
-- Controls Tab: Handles both keyboard and gamepad input with full customization.
-For gamepad users: Live display of all available gamepad axes when a controller is connected, any axis can be mapped to steering, gas, or brake, undividual invert toggles for each axis, handbrake can be mapped to any gamepad button, automatic fallback to keyboard when gamepad is disconnected.
-- Graphics Tab: Visual quality and performance settings: Toggle between windowed and fullscreen modes, full list of supported resolutions, anti-aliasing options from disabled to 16x samples, v-sync toggle and manual FPS limiting (30, 60, 90, 120, 144, unlimited), real-time FPS and frame time display, changes to anti-aliasing or display mode require window recreation, which happens automatically.
-- Audio Tab: Volume controls for all sound categories: Master volume, engine volume, effects volume, UI volume, individual mute toggles for each category, volume changes are applied in real-time with sample sounds for feedback
-- About Tab: System information and diagnostics: Game version, build configuration and time, compiler, C++ standard, platform details, and build options
+Tabbed layout with five sections.
+All changes apply immediately.

+* **Game:** Track generation (width, height, tile size, detour probability), camera zoom, followed car.
+* **Graphics:** Window/fullscreen, resolution, anti-aliasing, V-sync, FPS cap.
+* **Controls:** Toggle between keyboard and gamepad, with full gamepad remapping alongside live input display.
+* **Audio:** Engine, tire, wall hit and UI volumes.
+Changes apply instantly.
+* **About:** Build and system info.

 The aforementioned settings system saves everything on scope exit (i.e., game exit).
 And on the next boot, all values are validated when loaded to prevent crashes from corrupted config files.
-Settings are stored in the platform-appropriate location and survive between sessions.

 ### UI Sound Feedback

 I added sound effects to every UI interaction to make it feel more polished.
 Every button click, checkbox toggle, and menu navigation plays an appropriate sound effect.
-The sounds respect the UI volume setting, and volume changes trigger a sample sound at the new level for immediate feedback.

-### Cross-Platform Support

-The game runs on macOS, Linux, and Windows.
-It performs well - I get 90 FPS while using only 3 watts on the Steam Deck OLED.

-Platform-specific code is kept in the `core/platform/` directory; everything is abstracted away.
+A volume slider is, of course, available in the UI.

 ### Testing